EdMan1022/pipeline-stuff/README.md

 Instantiation is also very flexible in groovy (compared to Java).
 You can def an object using `instance = new Class(args)`, `instance = [args] as Class`, or even `Class instance = [args]`.

+If no constructor is explicitly implemented, you can still create an instance like above using a `map` (a collection of `key`: `value` pairs).
+See `implicit-constructor-example.groovy`